star-warrior/HydroFi-hackout/README.md

 ## ⚠️ Important Notice: Project Integrity

-We have identified a significant issue of project cloning and potential code plagiarism on GitHub.
-Over 40 repositories have been found to be unauthorized, near-identical copies of our original project ([Your GitHub Repo Link]).
+We have identified a significant issue of project cloning and potential code plagiarism on GitHub. near 36 unique are unauthorized by our team, near-identical copies of our original project ([Your GitHub Repo Link]).
 We have already begun reporting these clones to GitHub for violation of their Terms of Service and our project's license.
-We kindly request the judges to please consider the timestamps and commit history of our repository as the definitive source of original work.
+We kindly request that the judges consider the timestamps and commit history of our repository as the definitive source of original work.
 Thank you for your understanding and for judging based on authentic innovation.

 ![gitClones](./assets/clone_issue.jpg)